Skip to main content

 }

-Replace <agent_id> with your actual agent identifier.
+Replace <stack_id> with your actual stack identifier.

 Usage Example